wqi/papers/image_quality_dnns.md

 ### What

-  * Computer vision algortihsm are often trained and test on high quality image datasets, but input images cannot always be assume to be of high quality.
+  * Computer vision algorithms are often trained and test on high quality image datasets, but input images cannot always be assume to be of high quality.
   * This paper evaluates 4 DNN models for image classification under 5 types of quality distortions: blur, noise, contrast, JPEG, and JPEG 2000 compression.
   * The results indicate the distortion level at which image classification performance begins to degrade and how this differs across network architectures.